5 from 25 votes

 • Use frozen corn instead of canned corn.
 You could also use an equal amount of corn kernels cut off the cob - it's just a little bit more work!
 I prefer the canned corn because it still has a little bit of texture without being too harsh for the casserole.
 If you choose to use another variety, you'll need about 6 cups of kernels.

 • Add about ½ cup of crumbled queso fresco to your casserole.
-Some people like this addition for a more authentic taste; I prefer to use just the parmesan so the bolder queso fresco doesn't overshadow the dish.
+Some people like this addition for a more authentic taste; I prefer to use just the parmesan so the flavor-packed queso fresco doesn't overshadow the rest of the casserole.

 • Make this side dish a main course by adding proteins like chicken or steak.
 Both would need to be cooked prior to adding to the dish.
-A rotisserie chicken would be perfect for this!
+A couple of cups of shredded rotisserie chicken would be perfect for this!

 Fan of a good corn dish? 🌽 You'll also want to try my Crock Pot Corn Dip and Crockpot Corn Chowder recipes!